Sv443-Network/UserUtils/README.md

 Creates an invisible anchor with a `_blank` target and clicks it.
 Contrary to `window.open()`, this has a lesser chance to get blocked by the browser's popup blocker and doesn't open the URL as a new window.
-This function has to be run in relatively quick succession in response to a user interaction event, else the browser might reject it.
+This function has to be run in response to a user interaction event, else the browser might reject it.

 ⚠️ This function needs to be run after the DOM has loaded (when using `@run-at document-end` or after `DOMContentLoaded` has fired).